Raksani/demo-ci/README.md

 ### Managing Dependencies

 This project needs JUnit JARs to run tests.
-These are already installed on the developer's machine, but may not be on the Travis virtual machine, or not on the VM's Java classpath.
-The Ant `deps` task includes a command to download JUnit JARs into a `lib` directory.
-The `deps` task is run by Travis (it is specified in the `.travis.yml` file), but it isn't automatically run locally.
+These are (suprisingly) not on the CLASSPATH of the Travis virtual machine, so they need to be installed before compiling the code.
+The Ant `deps` task includes a command to download JUnit JARs into a `./lib` directory.
+The Travis config file `.travis.yml` runs `ant deps` as part of the VM initialization.

 I do this because JUnit is already installed on my computer, so I don't need to download it each time.
-In the `.travis.yml` file you'll see that the `lib` directory is set to `lib` (directory relative to the project dir), whereas when I run Ant locally, `lib` points to my JUnit lib directory.
+In the `.travis.yml` file you'll see that the `lib.dir` directory is set to `lib` (directory relative to the project dir), whereas when I run Ant locally (on my machine), `lib` points to my JUnit directory, which is `/opt/junit`.

 ### Enable Travis on Github